Allyship "begins when a person of privilege seeks to support a marginalized individual or group." -- PeerNetBC's.

 Scenario: As a graduate student in 2005, a disability service "coordinator" (who was actually the only one-person staffer on contract with the university from the government, not a hired staffer of the university per se) was not willing to accept my request for a videophone installed in my studio; instead, he insisted to provide an outdated TTY.
 His rationale was for safety in case of a fire and such. ...

 ...
-In no time, videophone was slow on the highly congested university traffic cable.
-Again the "coordinator" refused to set up a separate line which would require a drilling work in my studio for this purpose.
-The graduate director arranged a meeting with the vice president of the university, the IT technician, and the disability service coordinator.
-At this meeting, the coordinator with the IT technician's side argued that the videophone cable setup which would require a drill work plus a monthly Internet cable fee were very expensive".
-After learning cost which was not that expensive to them, the vice president and the director of the graduate program ordered to install a separate Internet cable in my studio for the videophone! [allyship/accessibility] Plus, they ordered a fire strobe to be installed in my studio! [complete accessibility and allyship]
+In no time, the videophone calls were slow on the highly congested university traffic.
+Again the "coordinator" refused to set up a separate line in my studio.
+The graduate director quickly arranged a meeting with the vice president of the university, the IT technician, and the disability service coordinator.
+At this meeting, the coordinator with the IT technician's side argued that the cable setup which would require a costly drill work plus an additional monthly Internet cable fee.
+After learning the costs, the vice president and the director of the graduate program ordered to install a separate Internet cable in my studio for the videophone! [allyship/accessibility] Plus, they ordered a fire strobe to be installed in my studio! [complete accessibility and allyship]

-For example, when that director and I met for the first time, he cordially introduced himself and then told me via an interpreter "I'm sorry that I don't know ASL.
+When that director and I met for the first time, he cordially introduced himself and then told me via an interpreter "I'm sorry that I don't know ASL.
 I wish I do."
 His message simply conveyed that he was not the "Center" and he tried to meet my world instead of the way around.
 Interestingly, right after his words, that disability coordinator responded, "Oh, you don't have to.
 We have an interpreter here."
 This shows a quite contrast between those guys' attitudes and approaches.

 PeerNetBC's "Allyship 101". http://www.peernetbc.com/wordpress2017/wp-content/uploads/allyship101_online-screen-reader-friendly.pdf (This web page no longer is online.)

 New to sign language?
 "Where do I start?" or "How do I start learning sign language?"
 This ASL Rookie guide lists some selected links to the tutorials for ASL beginners to get started and keep rolling.
-It may be useful for intermediate-level learners and ASL students to review as well.
+It may be a useful review for intermediate-level learners and ASL students as well.

 Some tutorial pages are a mix of free and premium versions.
 Access to premium content and links below are available in the PatronPlus subscription.
 More links/posts will be added from time to time.